-So what's so bad about hard water?
-Well, in your home, hard water:
+What's so bad about hard water then?
+Well, in your home, hard water will...

-- Creates calcium and limescale stains on your faucets and shower heads (pictured above)
+- Create calcium and limescale stains on your faucets and shower heads.

-- Makes most dish soap less effective, leading to residue on perfectly clean dishes that just came out of the dishwasher
+- Make most dish soap less effective, leading to residue on perfectly clean dishes that just came out of the dishwasher.

-- Negates the effects of most laundry detergent leaving clumped up ‘oil spots’ on clean clothes even before they make it into the dryer
+- Negate the effects of most laundry detergent leaving clumped up ‘oil spots’ on clean clothes even before they make it into the dryer

-- Can even leave your hair looking dull or even unwashed
+- Leave your hair looking dull or even unwashed

-Soft water, the other hand, contains low concentrations of ions such as calcium and magnesium.
-Soft water can occur naturally where water gathers near calcium poor rocks, or it can be deliberately softened by implementing lime softeners or ion-exchange resins.
-Both naturally occurring soft water and manually softened water are safe for consumption.
+Soft water contains low concentrations of ions such as calcium and magnesium.
+Soft water can occur naturally where water gathers near calcium-poor rocks, or it can be deliberately softened by implementing lime softeners or ion-exchange resins.
+Soft water is safe for consumption whether it is naturally soft or manually softened.

 Do you identify with the hard water woes we described above?
 Contact Ken's Plumbing today!
 We have water softeners on hand to plumb into your home’s water supply, which help remove those minerals from your water using ion exchange.
-You can give us a call at (864) 242-5511 or contact us online to ask any lingering questions, or you can click on the banner below to schedule service!
+You can give us a call at (864) 242-5511 or contact us online to ask any questions you have, or you can click on the banner below to schedule service!